-- 1. A copy of a current CPR certification card must be submitted as part of the student's application to the MAT through ATCAS.
+1. A copy of a current CPR certification card must be submitted as part of the student's application to the MAT through ATCAS.
 The course must be a Basic Life Support (BLS) for Healthcare Providers classroom course from the American Heart Association (AHA) or American Red Cross (ARC), completed within the last two years.
 Copy must be front and back of the card & card must be signed.
 E-cards are also acceptable.
-Note: Heartsaver and online-only classes without a classroom skills component are not acceptable for health professionals. - 2.
-Athletic training students are required to maintain current certification in Emergency Cardiac Care (ECC) during their time enrolled in the MAT. - 3.
-A copy of the students ECC will be kept in the student's program file in the program director's office. - 4.
-ECC recertification opportunities are offered on an annual basis through Prevea Health.
-Students in need of recertification will be informed by the Program Director of the availability of the classes offered through Prevea Health. - 5.
+Note: Heartsaver and online-only classes without a classroom skills component are not acceptable for health professionals.

+- 2. Athletic training students are required to maintain current certification in Emergency Cardiac Care (ECC) during their time enrolled in the MAT. - 3.
+A copy of the students ECC will be kept in the student's program file in ATrack. - 4.
+ECC recertification opportunities are offered on an annual basis.
+Students in need of recertification will be informed by the Program Director of the availability of classes offered. - 5.
 ECC verification will be provided to the student's clinical sites when requested. - 6.
 Students that do not have current ECC certification will not be able to participate in clinical experiences until proof of certification is provided.